9 Surprising Facts About Harriet Tubman

 Not even close.
 Harriet Tubman’s birth name was Araminta Ross, and her family called her “Minty” as a child.
 She changed her name to Harriet, in honor of her mother, when she was a teenager.

-2. Harriet Tubman persevered despite significant health issues.
+2. Tubman persevered despite significant health issues.

-3. Harriet Tubman rescued her own family.
+3. She rescued her own family.

-4. Harriet Tubman wasn’t very tall.
+4. Tubman wasn’t very tall.

 Though she had a reputation for being forceful—she was said to threaten people who balked along the route to freedom with a gun—Tubman was tiny, standing just under 5 feet.

-5. Harriet Tubman outlived her husbands.
+5. She outlived her husbands.

 While she was gone conducting along the Underground Railroad, her husband, John Tubman, took another wife.
 After he died, she also remarried.
 Her second husband, Nelson Davis, was much younger—at least 24 years—but he, too, predeceased her by many years.

 Tubman was given $200 for three years as a cook, nurse, scout, and spy for the Union Army during the Civil War.
-Her service included leading a raid that freed 750 slaves in South Carolina—making her the first woman to lead an armed raid in enemy territory in the United States, according to Hill.
+Her service included leading a raid that freed 750 enslaved people in South Carolina—making her the first woman to lead an armed raid in enemy territory in the United States, according to Hill.

-She developed a friendship with one of the most powerful men of the time, William Seward, who later served as Lincoln’s Secretary of State.
+She developed a friendship with one of the most powerful men of the time, William Seward, who later served as Lincoln’s secretary of state.
 It was his house in Auburn that she purchased as her family residence, for a very reasonable price, in 1859.

-8. Harriet Tubman never stopped serving others.
+8. Tubman never stopped serving others.